This post is also available in: French

 - Jewish Ghetto: the old Jewish Ghetto is not a popular tourist attraction, but it’s a nice and picturesque place telling the story of the former Jewish community.
-Jews have lived there from the XIV century to World War II and they were about 5000.
-The entire district is located on an island connected by a few bridges to the rest of the city and it also includes an interesting historical museum.
+Jews lived there from the 14th century to World War II, and they were about 5000.
+The entire district is located on an island connected by a few bridges to the rest of the city, and it also includes an interesting historical museum.

-- Ca’ Dario Palace: this noble mansion overlooking the Canal Grande is said to be under a malefic spell because all its inhabitants had to face some tragedies, going from bankruptcy to the assassination.
+- Ca’ Dario Palace: this noble mansion overlooking the Canal Grande is said to be under a malefic spell because all its inhabitants had to face some tragedies, going from bankruptcy to assassination.
 Address: Campiello Barbaro 352

 - Fondamenta delle Zattere: it is a nice walk along the Giudecca canal, and you won’t find too many tourists there, so it’s a perfect place to relax and take some pictures of the lagoon.
 Address: Southern tip of Dorsoduro district.

-- Tomb of Canova: if you love art you shall definitely visit the tomb of these famous artists.
-It is located in the Basilica dei Frari and you’ll immediately recognize it because it’s a marble pyramid.
-On its doorstep, you’ll see the crying statues of Painting and Architecture and a sad lion (the symbol of Venice) Address: San Polo 3072
+- Tomb of Canova: if you love art, you shall definitely visit the tomb of these famous artists.
+It is located in the Basilica dei Frari, and you’ll immediately recognize it because it’s a marble pyramid.
+On its doorstep, you’ll see the crying statues of Painting and Architecture and a sad lion (the symbol of Venice).
+Address: San Polo 307

 - Acqua Alta (“high tide”) Bookshop: you’ll find this iconic bookshop in a narrow alley close to S. Marco Square.
-The owner decided to place all his books into a few small boats, gondolas and even a bathtub, in order to protect them from the damages deriving from the frequent floods and high tide.
+The owner decided to place all his books into a few small boats, gondolas, and even a bathtub in order to protect them from the damages deriving from the frequent floods and high tides.
 Address: Calle Lunga Santa Maria Formosa 5176b

 - Gardens of Scuola Vecchia della Misericordia: this beautiful garden is hidden inside the ancient gothic cloister of Madonna dell’Orto church.
 Here you’ll find many roses, wisteria, cypresses, laurel, and oleanders.
 Address: Northern tip of Cannaregio district.

-- Calletta Varisco: the narrowest alley of Venice is just 53cm wide!
+- Calletta Varisco: the narrowest alley in Venice is just 53cm wide!
 Address: close to Campo San Canciano